 Under the normal basis for accounting, a trader is liable to account for VAT when:

-- the supply is made
+- the trader makes a supply

-If you are using the moneys received basis for VAT the normal invoicing requirements still apply.
+If you are using the moneys received basis for VAT, the normal invoicing requirements still apply.

 When can you not use the moneys received basis?